Felicious/Boba-Bill-2/progression-of-proj.md

 - refreshed myself on js basics like the callback functions `.every()`, `includes()`
 - add error checks for duplicate transactions (Issue #19)
 - have extremely chatty logs for this

+### 7/21/21 Wed

+- picked up this project again after a long hiatus! :D
+- aiming to get an MVP working by the end of the week (wow can i do that?)
+- start on displaying bill

+### 7/23/21 Fri

+- review flexbox again